kide-vm/kide/lib/typed/compiler/README.md

 Messages contain return addresses (yes, plural) and arguments.

 The important thing here is that Messages and Frames are normal objects.

-### Distinctly future proof

-Soml is designed to be used as an implementation language for a higher oo language.
-Some, or even many, features may not make sense on their own.
-But these features, like several return addresses, are important to implement the higher language.

-In fact, Soml's main purpose is not even to be written.
-The main purpose is to have a language to compile ruby to.
-In the same way that the assembler layer in salama is not designed to be written, we just need it to create our layers.